LalitMohan44/ReactP/README.md

-# Getting Started with Create React User Search App
+# Getting Started with React User Search App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).